kimatron/dive-goblin1/TESTING.md

 #### When deleting/editing products in product management, there is no delete confirmation stage, and once an action is completed the user is taken out of the product management section.
 Not a big issue, just bad ux. -FIXED 9/6/25

+#### Noticed an issue that appears sometimes, when adding a product with no image on the front end, the product is added but for some reason, sporadically clicking on the product from the product management page throws a server error, but the product is uploaded.
+Don't have the same issue when a product is added ith an image.

 ## Bug Report: AWS S3 Storage Configuration Issue

 ### Description